COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 with large memory requirements that caused most of the repairs.

-The following ZAPs are included in the preceeding list, but they have
+The following ZAPs are included in the preceding list, but they have

 not been described in previous MXG newsletters.